-“That’s your TV?” is the first thing people exclaim when they see our Samsung The Frame 2020 hanging in the living room.
-Not in person, obviously, because #pandemic.
-But every time I share pics on social media at least.
+“That’s your TV?” is the first thing people exclaim when they see our Samsung The Frame 2020 hanging above the fire in our living room.

 I was as dubious as some of you might be about a TV that doesn’t look like a TV.
 My husband worried about the picture and sound quality and I wasn’t completely sure how often we’d use the art mode function.
 But we’re both converted.
 So much so, we bought two of them!

 While the Frame TV obviously doesn’t exactly look like a painting under close scrutiny, it certainly makes a really cool and attractive feature out of a TV.
 I turn the TV off more often now because I prefer to look at the art rather than have the TV running needlessly in the background.

 In our lounge, where we’ve created a fireplace TV wall, the Frame is every bit as impactful as the fire, and changing the art to suit my mood is so much fun too.

 My husband has no complaints about the quality of the sound or picture (phew) and even he gets a kick telling people all about it.

 Please note: This is not a sponsored post.
 We purchased our Frame TVs and art ourselves and just think they are awesome.
 This post may contain some affiliate links.
 Click here for details.